Workers Comp Practice Areas

 For instance, people who suffer from work-related mental health conditions, hearing loss, stress-related injuries such as carpal tunnel syndrome, or a pre-existing condition that worsened due to work environment are still entitled to workers comp benefits.

 Even though the insurance company—and potentially your employer—is likely to fight these types of claims, you will still need these benefits while you are out of work.
-If you are an injured worker suffering from any of these conditions, or some other injury that the insurance company says isn’t covered, reach out to our Greenville workers comp attorneys for assistance.
+If you are an injured worker suffering from any of these conditions, or some other injury that the insurance company says isn’t covered, reach out to our North Carolina workers comp attorneys for assistance.